 In her spare time, Breanne enjoys spending time with friends and family, and working on her rural property with her much-loved German Shepherd by her side.

-CHILD THERAPY, TEEN THERAPY, TRAUMA SPECIALIST, GRIEF SPECIALIST, CASE MANAGEMENT
+CHILD THERAPY, TEEN THERAPY, GRIEF SUPPORT, TRAUMA SUPPORT, COACHING, CASE MANAGEMENT

 ASIA LAVIOLETTE, Registered Speech-Language Pathologist

 Asia Laviolette [B.A French, M.Sc SLP, Reg.
 CASLPO] (She/her) is a registered speech language pathologist with 8 years of practice in the field, working in both french and english.
 She is highly experienced in the assessment and treatment of an extensive range of communication and swallowing disorders including language, articulation, fluency, and voice.
 She has worked with a diverse population of individuals across the life span including clients with ASD, ADHD, developmental delays, acquired brain injuries, and stroke.
 Asia is passionate about person-centred, empowering therapy with a focus on activities that are functional to her clients’ lives.
 Asia is also a wonderful parent to her young son, and – fun fact – she is also a professional Aerialist and circus performer, and she is excited to incorporate this unique life experience into speech and communication programs at NowWhat in the future!

 Loren Alexander [M.S.
 CCC-SLP TSSLD Reg.
 CASLPO] is a registered speech-language pathologist and a proud alumna of New York University, where she earned her M.S. in Communicative Sciences and Disorders, and Pace University, where she earned her B.A. in Communication Sciences and Disorders with a minor in Education.